Make megabytes of difference with your support!

 A New Guest Mentor Program--Let's Make Something Cool Together!

-This Fall TL Coding Lab will be launching our Guest Mentor Program which will bring in a volunteer parent or community partner to lead an applied computer science project!
-This program will provide more dynamic and hands-on opportunities in learning for our students and we will also make so really cool stuff!
+This Fall TL Innovation Lab will continue another year of our Guest Mentor Program which will bring in a volunteer parent or community partner to lead an applied computer science program!
+These programs will provide more dynamic and hands-on opportunities in learning for our students and we will also make so really cool stuff!
 Our students will be so thrilled and appreciative to start the year with upgrades and making cool stuff together!
 Many thanks to the SRCS and community partners like Hermes Econometrics that recently gave a generous gift to support this innovative program!
-We look forward to posting on the new and exciting projects that our Guest Mentors will be leading and look for us at the Maker Faire 2017!
-If you would like more information on how to become a project mentor please contact Maya Bartolf at firstname.lastname@example.org.
+We look forward to posting on the new and exciting projects that our Guest Mentors will be leading and look for us again at the Maker Faire 2018!
+If you would like more information on how to become a project mentor please contact Owen Bartolf, Student Founder and Lead Student Mentor at email@example.com or Bruce Gustin, Lead Teacher Mentor at firstname.lastname@example.org.

 Student Project Proposal Grants